 Strategic hiring includes hiring employees for executing a plan to enter new markets, get assured that there are people who can replace managers in the future when they retire, to open new offices, or scale-up HR functions to perform work in growing backlogs.

 Your company needs to be a place where people can advance their career and also get opportunities to learn new skills and take challenges.
 Building this kind of environment is who you attract top talent.
 You can likely attract qualified applicants with compelling job descriptions, share stories of career transformation on social media or other active pages, and emphasize your organization as invested in learning and development.

 You can ramp up your social media presence to authentically showcase your company performance while expanding your reach and further engaging your ideal candidates.
 This stands even more powerful when you encourage current employees to share their workplace stories on social media.
 You can also add up plenty of videos and photos on common channels like Facebook, LinkedIn, Twitter, and Instagram.

-Focusing on fostered engagement, rewards, and balanced work environment will help to inspire your employees to stick around and do their best work.
+Focusing on fostered engagement, rewards, and a balanced work environment will help to inspire your employees to stick around and do their best work.
 Often, the employees who are highly engaged in your organization become some of your best brand ambassadors.